ddc-java-14/capstone-proposal-Roycereano/docs/index.md

 > As a future tech employee, an app that utilizes direct messages to send to either co-workers or an employer about potential projects or current projects.
 Having feedback directly from a person or a group
 > will ensure positive reinforcement.

+* Gamers

+> As a gamer, it'll be cool to have an app to talk and share images to my friends about recent game-plays or anything happening in the gaming community.

 ## Client component